Types of Plans

 with Social Security, resulting in larger contributions for higher paid

-Amounts contributed to the plan accumulate tax free and are
+Amounts contributed to the plan accumulate tax deferred and

-distributed to participants at retirement, after a fixed number
+are distributed to participants at retirement, after a fixed

-of years or upon the occurrence of a specific event such as
+number of years or upon the occurrence of a specific event such

 Age-Weighted Profit Sharing Plans

-that takes into account each employee's age and compensation.
-This
+takes into account each employee's age and compensation.
+This formula results in

 can benefit from a 401(k) plan even if the employer makes no

-through payroll deductions up to an annual maximum limit ($18,000 in
+contributions through payroll deductions up to an annual maximum limit

-additional "catch-up" contributions, up to an annual maximum limit
+to make additional "catch-up" contributions, up to an annual maximum

 The plan may also permit employees to make after-tax Roth contributions

-contributions allow an employee to receive a tax-free distribution of the
+allow an employee to receive a tax-free distribution of the contributions and of

-contributions and of the earnings on the employee's Roth contributions if the
+the earnings on the employee's Roth contributions if the distribution meets

 The employer will often match some portion of the amount deferred by

-type of profit sharing plan, profit sharing contributions may be made in
+is a type of profit sharing plan, profit sharing contributions may be

-addition to, or instead of, matching contributions.
-Many employers offer
+made in addition to, or instead of, matching contributions.
+Many

 Employee and employer matching contributions are subject to special